Department of Adult & Juvenile Detention

 King County inmates may be housed in the Maleng Regional Justice Center (MRJC) located in Kent or at the King County Correctional Facility (KCCF) located in Seattle.
 Do you need to locate an adult inmate?
 Use our Jail Inmate Lookup Service.

 Our goal is to keep these disruptions to visiting hours to a minimum, but changes and cancellations to visiting hours could occur at any time, based on staff availability.

 In-person visitation at both the Seattle and Kent locations may be affected, and the video visitation kiosks in the reception area in Kent may be impacted.
 However, video visitation using your own computer, tablet, or smart phone will still be available.

 We encourage you to use the video visitation option.
 Contact Securus Video Visitation at 1-877-578-3658 or https://securustech.net/en/web/securus/videovisitation to learn more and sign up for “Anywhere Video Visitation.”

-King County Juvenile Detention is responsible for the care and custody of youth who are detained in the Youth Services Center.
+King County Juvenile Detention is responsible for the care and custody of youth who are detained in the Patricia H. Clark Children and Family Justice Center.
 Click on the link above for more information related to juvenile detainees.